Frequently Asked Questions

 Meditation is the practice of training the mind to be singularly focused in order to reach a different state of consciousness.
 This focus can be on a single object, thought, or activity.

-If you're interested in learning meditation, why not join my free Introduction to Meditation program and learn online.
+If you’re interested in learning meditation, why not join my course and learn how to meditate today.

 The main purpose of meditation is to create an inner world that is still.
 Free from the usual chatter of normal awake consciousness.
 It is in this stillness that we are able to observe our thoughts and feelings without judgment.
 This allows us to achieve greater awareness of self and that which we meditate on.